i001962/gatsby-plugin-cryptowerk-blockchain/README.md

 # Feedback

 This is the very first version of the plugin and isn't yet officially supported.
 Please leave all your feedback in GitHub issues 😊

+# TODO
+A future version will:
+1 - pass Cryptowerk ALL of the leaf level hashes from Gatsby's public folder 2 - generate a balance merkel tree with a single root hash that 3 - write the root has as a transaction to one or more blockchains.
+4 - Cryptowerk Seals are created for each file enabling data integrity to be verified quickly.